Dissipative quadratizations of polynomial ODE systems: Algorithms

 \subsection{Computing dissipativity-preserving quadratization}

 Based on the proof of Theorem~\ref{thm:main}, the main idea behind the search for dissipativity-preserving quadratization is to start with any inner-quadratic quadratization, and replace the right-hand side for the new variables, $\bq_2(\bx, \by)$, by $\bq_2(\bx, \by) - \lambda \bh(\bx, \by)$ (see~\eqref{eq:q2lambda}) for increasing values of $\lambda$ until the desired quadratization is found.
-The detailed algorithm is given as Algorithm~\ref{alg:multi_dissipativity}, the proof of its correctness and termination is provided by Proposition~\ref{prop:algo_correctness} followed by a step-by-step Example~\ref{ex:algo}.
+The detailed algorithm is given as Algorithm~\ref{alg:multi_dissipativity}, the proof of its correctness and termination is provided by Proposition~\ref{prop:algo_correctness}, and a step-by-step example is given in Example~\ref{ex:algo}.

 { }

 \begin{proposition} Algorithm~\ref{alg:multi_dissipativity} always terminates and produces a correct output. \end{proposition}